US senator says mysterious drones spotted in New Jersey should be 'shot down, if necessary'

 US senator says mysterious drones spotted in New Jersey should be ‘shot down, if necessary’

-TOMS River, N.J.
-(AP) — A U.S. senator has called for mysterious drones spotted flying over sensitive areas in New Jersey and other parts of the Mid-Atlantic region to be “shot down, if necessary,” even as it remains unclear who owns them.
+TOMS RIVER, N.J.
+(AP) — A U.S. senator has called for mysterious drones spotted flying at night over sensitive areas in New Jersey and other parts of the Mid-Atlantic region to be “shot down, if necessary,” even as it remains unclear who owns the unmanned aircraft.

 People in the New York region are also concerned that the drones may be sharing airspace with commercial airlines, he said, demanding more transparency from the Biden administration.